Istiopaxx/os-concepts-exercise/ch02/README.md

 What is the main advantage of the microkernel approach to system design?
 How do user programs and system services interact in a microkernel architecture?
 What are the disadvantages of using the microkernel approach?

 ### A

+1. Pros

+   - Easy Expansion.
+All new services are in user area(user application program) so no change for kernel.
+   - Highly portable.
+Easy to change such a stuffs which are dependent to hardware.
+   - High security and trust.
+Many services are on user process, so one process' failure is not effective to kernel or other micorkernel components.

+2. Cons
+   - Communication overhead.
+If one service want to communicate to others, they are separated process so message should be copied.
+   - Process switch overhead.
+Os services are process so process switch overhead occurs.

 #### solution ref)